-The District has established processes to fill temporary and permanent full-time and part-time positions to ensure the College employs a sufficient number of classified staff with appropriate qualifications in support of effective college operations^{537, 538}.
-Transfer opportunities are advertised to classified employees for a period of 5-working days prior to public advertisement and in accordance with the SMCCCD/CSEA classified bargaining agreement539.
-Permanent job openings are announced to all District employees and advertised externally in accordance with SMCCCD recruitment practices540.
-All new classified employees are invited to participate in a District new employee orientation541 to prepare them for the operations and processes of the District, as well as a College new employee orientation to prepare them for the nuances of the campus and provide an understanding of the students we serve542.
+The District has established processes to fill temporary and permanent full-time and part-time positions to ensure the College employs a sufficient number of classified staff with appropriate qualifications in support of effective college operations 537, 538.
+Transfer opportunities are advertised to classified employees for a period of 5-working days prior to public advertisement and in accordance with the SMCCCD/CSEA classified bargaining agreement 539.
+Permanent job openings are announced to all District employees and advertised externally in accordance with SMCCCD recruitment practices 540.
+All new classified employees are invited to participate in a District new employee orientation 541 to prepare them for the operations and processes of the District, as well as a College new employee orientation to prepare them for the nuances of the campus and provide an understanding of the students we serve 542.

 The College uses a well-defined process for recommending new positions outlined in the Participatory Governance Manual543.
 The need for additional classified employee positions is established through the program review process and through an annual institutional planning process for new positions544.
 Program review includes a section where staffing needs are presented in narrative format, and the annual new position request process is the formal process to request new positions545.
-New position requests are vetted and prioritized through the participatory governance process and recommendations are provided to the College President for decision.
-The College President's decision is explained and communicated to the campus community via her Weekly Updates, which are emailed to the entire campus community and posted online546.
+New position requests are vetted and prioritized through

+535 III.A.9-15

-535 III.A.9-15 538 III.A.9-12 541 III.A.9-17 544 III.A.9-6 536 III.A.9-13 539 III.A.9-3 542 III.A.9-16 545 III.A.9-9 537 III.A.9-7 540 III.A.9-14 543 III.A.9-4
+536 III.A.9-13 537 III.A.9-7 538 III.A.9-12 539 III.A.9-3 540 III.A.9-14 541 III.A.9-17 542 III.A.9-16 543 III.A.9-4